transatlantic-comppsych/fmriprep_qa_guide/README.md

 * Here's a good example:
 ![Example of good surface reconstruction](images/sub-20900_desc-reconall_T1w.svg)

 # Functionals
+* Look at the information text provided to check:

+ - Is there any mismatching parameters(TR, phase encoding direction, sequence details, slice timing, susceptibility correction,registration)?
+ -  Is there any non-steady state volumes?
+Make sure you note them for later on adding to your GLM analysis.

 ## Susceptibility distortion correction
 * The brains displayed here are functional volumes before and after distortion correction.
 The blue line is the grey matter/ white matter boundary derived from the anatomical scans.
 * The brain after the distortion correction should be better aligned with boundary derived from the functional.